hare-care/error-resilient-processor/README.md

 and all the things in core folder

+The lef,gds,lib is in folder tcm

+(We add to power pins to all modules)

-## The openlane config is :
+## Run openlane :

 biriscv/openlane_config_example.json

-* Remember to change the FP_PDN_CFG and add the things of metal layers:
+Put openlane_run.sh at home folder to run the whole project

 ## The link we use last time: